 N680: Produced by Böhler, N680 is a high chromium and molybdenum steel that has had nitrogen added to the mix.
 Nitrogen is difficult to add to steel, so there’s only a small amount of it, but nitrogen has the effect of significantly improving corrosion resistance by helping to keep more chromium in solution.
-As result, N680 is a popular choice for those working in wet conditions, particularly in or around saltwater.
+As a result, N680 is a popular choice for those working in wet conditions, particularly in or around saltwater.
 Our 112SBK-BLK H2O Fixed Dive Knife is a good example.

 Damascus: As much a style of steel as it is an ancient steel-making process, Damascus steel is a combination of two similar steels which have different levels of corrosion resistance.
 The steels are forged together into a final shape by hand through a process called Forge Welding, where the two steels are heated and folded together, creating multiple layers in various patterns.
 The final forged material is then ground into a blade and acid etched by dipping into an acid bath.
 The acid corrodes the two steels at slightly different rates, which reveals the signature damascus pattern.

 We don’t use Damascus steel very often, choosing to reserve this unique, handcrafted and beautiful material for some of our top-end Gold Class releases.
 Damascus steel is a difficult product to produce at high volume with a high level of quality, requiring careful attention and time-intensive work, but the results are truly outstanding.

 CPM–154: This powder version of 154CM is produced using Crucible’s CPM (Crucible Particle Metallurgy) process.
 While the chemical composition is identical to 154CM, CPM-154 sees an improvement in most characteristics.
-Smaller, more numerous, and evenly distributed carbides maintain the strength and wear resistance of its conventional counterpart, while toughness and corrosion resistance see some gains.
+Smaller, more numerous, and evenly distributed carbides maintain the strength and wear resistance of its conventional counterpart, while toughness and corrosion resistance each get a bump.

 As our choice for several of our SelectEdge™ products, such at the 15500 Meatcrafter™, as well as our custom cutlery, this steel is well balanced for use in the kitchen.
 Edge retention and corrosion resistance reduce maintenance, and better toughness allows for greater flexibility and durability.